-Sanjeev Bhaskar: When I read the the the the finale of season 2, it absolutely blew my mind.
-I thought that it was such a clever unexpected twist for me.
-You know we’re bred, I think towards traditionally with the crime dramas to having a culprit ,you know having a perpetrator…Yet I had not seen this particular storyline.
-I think that idea of a group of people who had been abused in some way deciding to kill each other’s abusers.
-I thought was brilliant.
-And I really did not see it coming at all.
+Sanjeev Bhaskar: When I read the the the the finale of Season 2, it absolutely blew my mind.
+I thought that it was such a clever, unexpected twist.
+You know we’re bred towards crime dramas having a culprit, having a perpetrator.
+I had not seen this particular storyline.
+I think that idea of a group of people who had been abused in some way deciding to kill each other’s abusers; I thought was brilliant, and I really did not see it coming at all.

 Cassie: I think their whole lives have been one long, indescribably brutal punishment.
 I just can’t see why we would punish them further.
 I can’t see who’d benefit.

-Nicola: You know what it does is elevate Unforgotten to something that I find really really interesting.
-It makes you have a conversation about justice serving justice and what that means.
-And you know who is being served justice.
-And I love that he he’s having that conversation through police procedural cop show.
+Nicola: You know what it does, is elevate Unforgotten to something that I find really interesting.
+It makes you have a conversation about justice serving justice, and what that means.
+Who is being served justice?
+I love that he’s having that conversation through a police procedural cop show.

-Sanjeev: Sunny and I kind of also think well we have rules.
+Sanjeev: Sunny—and I—think, “Well, we have rules.”
 And I think that society falls apart unless we all sign up to those rules.
-I mean it’s it’s no one’s above the law.
-I mean no one should be above the law whether your kind of you know a bomb or a down and out or dare I say the president I mean anybody you know nobody should be above the law.
-I mean the law is there for all of us.
-It’s to make us equal it’s to make society equitable.
-So in that sense I would have to go with sunny which was which he ultimately said look I’ll back you.
+I mean, no one’s above the law.
+The law is there for all of us.
+It’s to make us equal; it’s to make society equitable.
+So, in that sense, I would have to go with Sunny, which he ultimately said, “Look I’ll back you.
 Whatever you do.
-But I think that you know that you can’t even though the abuse is horrible and it’s terrible.
-I don’t think you should be able to get away with killing somebody.
+But I think that you know that even though the abuse is horrible, I don’t think you should be able to get away with killing somebody.”